BlockchainCommons/zmigrate/docs/attachments.md

 To clarify attachments may be found in two places in a ZeWIF data file:

-* **Top-Level Attachments.** The ZewifTop structure includes an attachment point for top-level content.
+* **Top-Level Attachments.** The Zewif structure includes an attachment point for top-level content.
 This includes a copy of the original data file.
 Additional data not relevant to a structure attachment might also be included here.
 * **Structure Attachments.** Individual lower-level structures also include attachments points when there was thought to be reason to include additional data or metadata on the topic that nonetheless was not Class I.

 After a ZeWIF data file is output, additional attachments could also be made using the [`envelope-cli-rust` tool](https://github.com/BlockchainCommons/bc-envelope-cli-rust) or other means to adjust a Gordian Envelope file.